 Robotics and computational thinking are valuable tools for developing the pedagogy of science, technology, engineering and mathematics (STEM), and for promoting the inclusion and integration of students.
 We currently have a multitude of robotic teaching tools at our disposal.
 These tools arise with the aim of promoting innovation and motivation of students during the learning process.
 Robots are more and more common in today's society.
 Therefore, it is important to integrate robots at all levels of our daily lives.
 This course focuses on the presentation of a combination of teaching methodologies, educational robotics tools and a student learning management methodology.
 All of this is focused on strengthening the presence of women in engineering.
 This course is developed in collaboration with the IEEE Education Society, the DIECCTQAI (Electrical and Computer Engineering Department) of the UNED, the IEEE, the Spanish Chapter of the IEEE Education Society, the IEEE Student Branch of the UNED and Plaza Robotica.

 The teaching team integrates national and international experts in the field of Open Education and educational activities for the promotion of women and young people in engineering and STEM.
-It includes experts (among others) from UNED (Spain) (Manuel Castro, Pedro Plaza, Blanca Quintana, África López-Rey, Elio San Cristóbal, Antonio Menacho, Félix García-Loro, Manuel Blázquez, Guillermo Botella), University of Northumbria (United Kingdom) (Rebecca Strachan), University of La Laguna (Spain) (Carina González), University of Porto (Portugal) (module 3: M. Teresa Restivo, P. Abreu), University of Salamanca (Spain) (Alicia García-Holgado), Federal University (Brazil) (Aruquia Peixoto), Tecnalia (Spain) (Julia Merino), Hochschule für Technik Stuttgart (Germany), CollegeTeaching Coach (USA) (Susan M Zvacek), Polytechnic University of Madrid (Spain) (Edmundo Tovar), University of Vigo (Spain) (Martin Llamas and Manuel Caeiro) and University Miguel Hernández (Spain) (Oscar M. Bonastre).
+It includes experts (among others) from UNED (Spain) (Manuel Castro, Pedro Plaza, Blanca Quintana, África López-Rey, Elio San Cristóbal, Antonio Menacho, Félix García-Loro, Manuel Blázquez, Guillermo Botella), University of Northumbria (United Kingdom) (Rebecca Strachan), University of La Laguna (Spain) (Carina González), University of Porto (Portugal) (Diana Urbano and in the module 3: M. Teresa Restivo, P. Abreu), University of Salamanca (Spain) (Alicia García-Holgado), Federal University (Brazil) (Aruquia Peixoto), Tecnalia (Spain) (Julia Merino), Hochschule für Technik Stuttgart (Germany), CollegeTeaching Coach (USA) (Susan M Zvacek), Polytechnic University of Madrid (Spain) (Edmundo Tovar), University of Vigo (Spain) (Martin Llamas and Manuel Caeiro) and University Miguel Hernández (Spain) (Oscar M. Bonastre).
 The common link between them, besides being experts in the subject matter of the course, is membership of the IEEE Education Society, the educational section of the largest engineering association in the world.

 Objectives of the MOOC